 The BME280 is one of the sensors that I use in almost all of my projects.
-With this sensor one can not only measure the temperature.
-The air humidity and air pressure can also be measured with it.
+It can be used to measure more than just temperature.
+It can also be used to measure humidity and air pressure.

-The BME280 is the perfect sensor if you want to measure the climate data of a room (or the outside air) with little effort.
+The BME280 is therefore the perfect sensor if you want to measure the climate data of a room (or even the outside air) with little effort.

 The BMP280 is almost identical to the BME280.
-This can be used to measure the temperature and air pressure.
+It can be used to measure the temperature and air pressure.

 Safety instructions